Find Your Perfect School

 - Problem-solving skills

 With so many issues and challenges confronting public administration and policy, its practitioners must possess the ability to identify problems and find effective solutions.
-These professionals must also be sensitive to the often-conflicting needs and want of stakeholders in programs and projects, as well as the community at large.
+These professionals must also be sensitive to the often-conflicting needs and wants of stakeholders in programs and projects, as well as the community at large.

 - Decision-making skills